240408-JavaReactAWS/pokemonAPI/README.md

 As a user, I should be able to create a new Trainer on the endpoint POST localhost:{PORT}/trainers.
 The request body contains a JSON representation of a Trainer.

-New Trainers will be successfully created if the provided name:
+SUCCESSFUL:
-- Is not blank
+- The provided name is not blank
-- A Trainer with that name doesn't already exist

-Successful new Trainer creations:
 - The response body contains a JSON representation of the Trainer, including its id.
 - The response status is the default 200 OK
 - The new account is persisted to the database

-Unsuccessful new Trainer creations:
+UNSUCCESSFUL:
 - The response status is 400 (Client error)

 ## Retrieve a Trainer By the Trainer's id

 As a user, I should be able to submit a GET request on the endpoint GET localhost:{PORT}/trainers/{id}.

+SUCCESSFUL:
 - The response body contains a JSON representation of the Trainer identified by the id
 - When a Trainer is found, the response status is 200 (OK)

+UNSUCCESSFUL:
 - When a Trainer is not found, the response status is 404

 ## Update Trainer's Attributes By the Trainer's id

 As a user, I should be able to submit a PATCH request on the endpoint PATCH localhost:{PORT}/trainers/{id}.
 The request body contains new values to replace on the Trainer with provided id.

-A Trainer can be updated if:
+SUCCESSFUL:
 - The trainer id already exists
 - All attributes are not blank
-- All non-numeric text provided to attributes as values are not over 255 characters

-For successful updates:
 - The response body contains the full updated Trainer (id, name, age, region)
 - The response status is 200 (OK)
 - The Trainer found in the database reflects all updated values

-For unsuccessful updates:
+UNSUCCESSFUL:
-- The response status is 400 (Client error)
+- The response status is 404 (Not Found)

 ## Delete Trainer By id

-As a user, I should be able to submit a DELETE request on the endpoint PATCH localhost:{PORT}/trainers/{id}.
+As a user, I should be able to submit a DELETE request on the endpoint DELETE localhost:{PORT}/trainers/{id}.
 The request body contains the trainer's id.

-A Trainer can be deleted if:
+SUCCESSFUL:
 - The trainer id already exists

-For successful updates:
 - The response status is 200 (OK)
 - The Trainer is removed from the database

-For unsuccessful updates:
+UNSUCCESSFUL (or subsequent requests to the same id):
-- The response status is 400 (Client error)
+- The response status is 404 (Not Found)

 # User Stories: Pokemon